 - Contract law.
-In other words, it must be formed through the acceptance of an offer and be supported by consideration (see Is There Sufficient Consideration?). - State law specific to non-competes.
-For example, the restrictions must be reasonable under state law (see Does the Non-Compete Meet Specific State Law Requirements?).
+In other words, it must be formed through the acceptance of an offer and be supported by consideration (see Determine Whether There Is Sufficient Consideration). - State law specific to non-competes.
+For example, the restrictions must be reasonable under state law (see Ensure the Non-Compete Meets Applicable State Law Requirements).

-This section discusses the key issues for an employer to consider when evaluating the enforceability of a noncompete under state law.
+This section discusses the key issues for an employer to consider when evaluating the enforceability of a non-compete under state law.

-Is There Sufficient Consideration?
+Determine Whether There Is Sufficient Consideration

 One important issue when assessing the enforceability of a non-compete is whether it is supported by sufficient consideration.
 State law differs regarding whether employment or continued employment is sufficient consideration for a non-compete.
 In most jurisdictions, the offer of at-will employment alone is sufficient consideration (see, for example, Standard Register v.
-Keala, 2015 WL 3604265 (D. Haw.
-June 8, 2015), though acknowledging a split of authority among jurisdictions).
-Some jurisdictions require a minimum employment period, such as two years, for continued employment to be considered adequate consideration (see, for example, 820 ILCS 90/5 and 90/15, effective January 1, 2022, requiring either two years of employment or employment plus additional consideration adequate to support a non-compete).
-However, some jurisdictions do not consider continued at-will employment, without more, to be sufficient consideration, and require that an employer provide the employee with an additional benefit in exchange for signing a non-compete after employment has begun (see, for example, Miner, Ltd. v.
+Keala, 2015 WL 3604265, at 7-11 (D. Haw.
+June 8, 2015) (adopting the majority rule, though acknowledging a split of authority among jurisdictions)).
+Some jurisdictions require a minimum employment period, such as two years, for continued employment to be considered adequate consideration (see, for example, 820 ILCS 90/5 and 90/15, requiring either two years of employment or employment plus additional consideration adequate to support a non-compete).
+However, some jurisdictions do not consider continued at-will employment, without more, to be sufficient consideration, and require that an employer provide the employee with an additional benefit in exchange for signing a non-compete after employment has begun (see, for example, Rullex Co., LLC v.
+Tel-Stream, Inc., 232 A.3d 620, 626-27 (Pa.
+2020); Miner, Ltd. v.
 Anguiano, 383 F. Supp.
 3d 682, 696 (W.D.
 Tex.
 2019); Durrell v.
 Tech Elec.
 Inc., 2016 WL 6696070, at 5 (E.D.
 Mo.
 Nov.
 15, 2016); Charles T. Creech, Inc. v.
 Brown, 433 S.W.3d 345, 354 (Ky.
 2014); Poole v.
 Incentives Unlimited, Inc., 548 S.E.2d 207, 209 (S.C.
 2001); Labriola v.
 Pollard Grp.
 Inc., 100 P.3d 791, 794 (Wash.
 2004)).